sdiehl/wiwinwlh/tutorial.md

     bind x y = x >>= y
 ```

-3. *Ad-hoc polymorphism is not common place in other languages.*
+3. *Ad-hoc polymorphism is not commonplace in other languages.*

 Haskell's implementation overloading can be unintuitive if not familiar with
 type inference.
 It is abstracted away from the user but the ``(>>=)`` or